EvangeliaPetraki/Ultrasound_Classification/README.md

 ### 1. Data Collection and Preprocessing

 This part of the project involves collecting and preprocessing ultrasound DICOM files to create a dataset that is suitable for our deep learning models.
-The scripts are located in the [Named Link](https://github.com/EvangeliaPetraki/Ultrasound_Classification/tree/main/Dataset%20Collection%20and%20Preprocessing/ Dataset Collection and Preprocessing) folder
+The scripts are located in the [Dataset Collection and Preprocessing](https://github.com/EvangeliaPetraki/Ultrasound_Classification/tree/main/Dataset%20Collection%20and%20Preprocessing/) folder

 #### a.
 Data Collection